Key Takeaways:

 Some colleges also have early decision II, which generally has a due date of January 1 and students get responses around mid-February.
 This means, if you applied to a school under early decision in November and were rejected in December, you could technically apply to a school that offers early decision II in January.

-For the most part, they share the same advantages:
+For the most part, Early Action and Early Decision share the same advantages:

-• You could have a higher chance of being accepted.
+- You could have a higher chance of being accepted.
 EA and ED applicants are showcasing their specific interest in a college.
-Many schools take that into account, and early application cycles have higher acceptance rates than regular decision cycles.
+Many schools take that into account, and early application cycles tend to have higher acceptance rates than regular decision cycles.

 Some of the disadvantages of applying under these application cycles include: